 Conversational assistants are winning the hearts and minds of consumers

 Conversational assistants are here to stay, making everything from boiling an egg to making a payment that much easier.
 And consumers expect more of them day by day.
 If they meet these growing expectations, conversational assistants are in a position to transform the customer experience landscape.
-But do organisations have the customer centricity and organisational capabilities necessary to deploy these technologies successfully?
+But do organizations have the customer centricity and organizational capabilities necessary to deploy these technologies successfully?

 Consumer appetite is growing

-- Conversational assistants are going mainstream– consumers and organisations alike consider them to be crucial for customer engagement and experience
+- Conversational assistants are going mainstream– consumers and organizations alike consider them to be crucial for customer engagement and experience

 - Voice is fast becoming consumers’ preferred way to interactfor a number of activities – and it’s on the rise

-- Many organisations are already driving significant benefits from conversational assistants – 76% have realised quantifiable benefits from them and 58% say that these benefits met or exceeded their expectations
+- Many organizations are already driving significant benefits from conversational assistants – 76% have realized quantifiable benefits from them and 58% say that these benefits met or exceeded their expectations

 Are companies ready to deliver?